KawaiiBone/LethalCompanyRemnants/README.md

 Here's what you can edit and change via the config.
 Remnant items:
 - The minimum and maximum spawn chance (rarity) on all moons.
-- The individual minimum and maximum spawn chance (rarity) for vanilla and modded moons.
+- The individual minimum and maximum spawn chance (rarity) for vanilla moons.
+- The individual minimum and maximum spawn chance (rarity) for modded moons, does not work for now with [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/).
 - You can choose if you want a general rarity for all moons or a unique value for each moon.
 - The battery charge of remnant items with a minimum and maximum charge.
 - A list of banned items, preventing these items from being registered as scrap and becoming remnant items.